stavinski/malgo/README.md

 # Mal(icous)Go

+## Disclaimer

+Should only be used for systems that you have explicit permission to target, I take no responsibility for actions performed using any code from this repository.

+Use at your own risk!

 ## wifi pwds

 Retrieve WLAN passwords from Windows.
 Uses native calls in Win32 API rather than executing `netsh wlan ...` as a command, this approach is more stealthy!